VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 In context of the above case:

-1. What is the other name used for the funds required to meet floatation costs?
+used for the funds required to meet floatation costs?

-2. Describe briefly the short term instrument popularly used by the companies to raise for the funds required to meet floatation costs.
-Who can issue them?
+short term instrument popularly used by the companies to raise for the funds

 Answer:

-1. Bridge financing is the other name used for the funds required to meet floatation costs.
+the other name used for the funds required to meet floatation costs.

-3. Capital Market and Money Market.
+Capital Market and

 Differences between Primary Market and Secondary Market: